animal-tree/Writing-stuff/BadStuff47-velocity-addition-formula.md

 $\frac{\partial x_{t^{(i)}}^{(i)}}{\partial t^{(i)}}$ is constant.

-This is assumed in special relativity.
+This is always assumed in special relativity.

 **(4) $x_{0}^{(i)} = 0$.**